-Rachel has a Master's Degree in Fine Arts from the University of Michigan in Ann Arbor.
-She has a Bachelor's Degree in Art and Design from the University of Illinois at Champaign.
+Rachel has a Master's Degree in Fine Arts from the University of Michigan and a Master's Degree in Clinical Mental Health from National Louis University.
 Rachel maintains an active studio practice as a working artist and exhibits her paintings both locally and nationally.
-She is currently pursuing her Masters Degree in Clinical Mental Health from National Louis University in Lisle.

 Rachel's art teaching philosophy is inspired by the Reggio Emilia Approach.
 She coordinated the Artabounds Studio at Chicago Children's Museum and has taught visual art for over 15 years in a variety of educational and institutional settings including The University of Michigan, The Ann Arbor Art Center, Evanston Center for the Arts, Triton College, and most recently, The John Michael Kohler Art Center in Sheboygan, WI.